wardeiling/Markup-Languages/03_reusable_code/README.md

 # Shiny App: GLMM Interpretations

-This repository contains the deliverable 3: development files for a `Shiny` app designed to explore population-averaged and person-specific interpretations in generalized linear mixed models (GLMMs).
+This folder contains the deliverable 3: development files for a `Shiny` app designed to explore population-averaged and person-specific interpretations in generalized linear mixed models (GLMMs).

 ## Access the App
 The app is hosted on the Shiny server and can be accessed at the following link: